sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Area-NYC" />
 ### New York City
-* Really expensive
+* Really expensive (not as much as California / Washington, but still) in general.
 * Paying first and last months rent plus one month of security is super common.
 * Brokers fees are usually 1 month rent, often more than you'd like.
-* Brokers fees are super negotiable
+  * Brokers fees are super negotiable - if you know how to play the game.
-* More scammers here than any other place I encountered, see the place before you pay
+* More scammers here than any other place encountered, see the place before you pay
 * Housing moves fast.
 We got an appointment to see a place, got on the subway right away and once we got out the place was already taken
-* Bring checks with you, that's how you secure a place
+  * Moral: Bring checks with you, that's how you secure a place
 * Don't live above 100th Street unless you aren't afraid of anything
-* Manhattan Costs Money
+* Manhattan Costs Money - but the neighbourhood / conditions may be worth it.
-* Wall street area is surprisingly dead in the evening
+* Wall Street area is surprisingly dead in the evening.
-* Brooklyn is much cheaper, consider it
+* Brooklyn is much cheaper, consider it (also scarier at night)
 * Middle of Brooklyn can be a little sketchier, but Bay Ridge is super beautiful
 * Get a MetroCard pass on your first day, $104/mo for unlimited travel is a great deal
 * Trader Joe's is cheap
 * Chase bank is everywhere (also in Duane Reade)
   * Get a Duane Reade Card
-* Watch your stuff on the subway, wallet in front and all that stuff
+* Watch your stuff on the subway, wallet in front, don't stare at people, etc.
 * Flying into LGA is cheaper, NJ transit is good, hard with two suitcases
+  * If needed, take a taxi from LGA - but be prepared to pay ~$50 (which is average in rush hour).
+* Get an MTA MetroPass card for 30-day unlimited if you co-op in NYC.
+  * Best part of this is that it pays for itself after 40 rides.

 #### Housing
 * Brooklyn (Bay Ridge) - 328 91st Street, Brooklyn (close to the subway).